umbraco/UmbracoDocs/Extending/UI Library/index.md

 Each story has interactive controls that allow you to change the state of the component in real-time.
 Every publicly available property is editable in Storybook, so you can test out various configurations and use-cases.

 You can also change the stylesheet of custom properties, to see how the component will look like.
-Every story has a code example that you can copy and paste into your project, making it easy to implement the components in your own packages and extensions.
+Every story has a code example that you can copy and paste into your project, allowing you to implement the components in your own packages and extensions.